carboneio/carbone/doc/webserver.md

 - `template`  : where carbone keeps templates (cache)
 - `render`    : temp directory where report are generated
-- `asset`     : internal are generated
+- `asset`     : internal used only
-- `config`    : config and licenses
+- `config`    : config, licenses and ES512 keys for authentication
 - `logs`      : [NOT IMPLEMENTED] formatted output logs
 - `plugin `   : where to put custom plugin

 ### How to use it?

 Same HTTP API as https://carbone.io/api-reference.html#carbone-render-api

-Carbone On-Premise will be compatible with our SDK for Python, Go, JS, PHP, ...
+Carbone On-Premise is compatible with our SDK for Python, Go, JS, PHP, ...

 - Add a template    : POST /render.carbone.io/template
 - Generate a report : POST /render.carbone.io/render/:templateId
 - Get the result    : GET /render.carbone.io/render/:renderId

-[NOT IMPLEMENTED] You can also send an URL instead of a templateId.
-Carbone will download the template automatically.

 ### How and why install LibreOffice?